Contact image Contact image

 Discovery

-As the plaintiff, you have the burden of proof that the defendant was 50% at-fault for the accident that led to the untimely death.
+As the plaintiff, you must prove that the defendant was at least 50% at fault for the incident that caused the death.

 • Eyewitness testimony